 It’s very striking that you very often play enriching parts, parts which make you feel proud to be a member of the human race, parts such as Henry Fonda’s role in John Ford’s “The Grapes of Wrath” .

-All films are a risk, career wise.
-I think you do the parts that you find interesting, sometimes you may change your mind about those pieces, I learned from that and I won’t visit that terrain.
-But I’ve been very fortunate, I’ve done films that were maybe unusual, but I understood what they were saying and I’ve been rewarded most of the time with appreciation from the critics and a good-size audience.
-“Conrack” for instance was not a film that was a success initially in the theatres, but it has a tremendous following.
-It continues to be shown and people come up to me and often talk about it.
+All films are a risk, career-wise.
+I think you do the parts that you find interesting, sometimes you may change your mind about those pieces, I learned from that, and I won’t visit that terrain.
+Still, I’ve been very fortunate; I’ve done films that were maybe unusual, but I understood what they were saying, and I’ve been rewarded most of the time with appreciation from the critics and a good-size audience.
+“Conrack” , for instance, was not a film that was a success initially in the theaters, but it has a tremendous following.
+It continues to be shown; people come up to me, and often talk about it.

 You are one of the very few actors to portray interesting in-depth roles and who’s popular and well-known to the audience as well, right?

-In my generation there are many character actors that have had influence, like Dustin Hoffman, Al Pacino, De Niro, Jack Nicholson.
-My generation had really good character actors, but then I have been able to sustain some popularity, that’s unusual in a very small group of people.
+In my generation, there are many character actors that have had influence, like Dustin Hoffman, Al Pacino, De Niro, Jack Nicholson.
+My generation had really good character actors, but then I have been able to sustain some popularity which is unusual in a very small group of people.
 However big it is, it’s a small group of people that can sustain a rather large career doing these kinds of things.
 So I’m very fortunate.

-Several films you made are on the surface not very commercial, not as commercial as several of the actors you mentioned.
+Several films you made are, on the surface, not very commercial, at least not as commercial as several of the actors you mentioned.
 Is that correct?

 Perhaps, but those people try to maintain themselves in the public eye by doing the kinds of pieces they’re popular for; I’ve done mostly the things that were offered me and that I was drawn to.

 What is the most gratifying response you ever got?
 The critics, the audience, someone who comes up to you to thank you?